Today’s Classic is republished from Physician on Fire. You can see the original here.

 Your quest for a different experience may be more calendar-related.
 After years of working 7 to 6 Monday through Friday, you’re ready to try a week on / week off schedule.
 Or work just 10 days a month.
 You can take the winter off to ski the Rockies or the summer off to take a mighty RV road trip with the family.
 If you’re working exclusively as a locum, you can better control how much or how little you work.

 One of the nicest fringe benefits of locum tenens work is the aforementioned ability to travel while earning a living.
 The travel option may not mean much to some doctors who choose only local assignments, but those who travel across the country as they work have an opportunity to combine their love of medicine with their wanderlust.

 You might be looking to work in a different locale.
 If you’re like me and live “Up North”, you might migrate south with the snowbirds to help meet the higher demand for medical care “Down South” in the winter months.
 Is Naples, Florida not exotic enough for you?
 Opportunities exist in far away places like Australia, New Zealand, the Caribbean, Tasmania, and Guam.

 Travel appears to be a universal desire ingrained in humans.
-I know that a lot of people would love to spend their lives traveling but are simply unable to do so because having to pay the bills get in the way.
+I know that a lot of people would love to spend their lives traveling but are simply unable to do so because having to pay the bills gets in the way.

 Some physicians work locums solely so that they can travel far and wide.
-As mentioned previously, locum work doesn’t have to be confined to a single state, region, or even a country.
+As mentioned previously, locum work doesn’t have to be confined to a single state, region, or even country.

-Qualified U.S. based locums can literally work anywhere in the world — sometimes for pay, other times in humanitarian efforts such as those led by Doctors Without Borders or the one I chose to work with and still support, One World Surgery.
+Qualified U.S.-based locums can literally work anywhere in the world — sometimes for pay, other times in humanitarian efforts such as those led by Doctors Without Borders or the one I chose to work with and still support, One World Surgery.